mtfuller/agentmech/USAGE.md

 5. **Model Selection**: Different models have different strengths - experiment to find the best fit
 6. **RAG for Accuracy**: Use RAG when you need responses based on specific documentation or knowledge
 7. **Cache Embeddings**: Embeddings are cached in MessagePack format (~79% smaller than JSON) for fast reuse - commit to version control
-6. **Organize Prompts**: Use external prompt files for long or complex prompts
+8. **Organize Prompts**: Use external prompt files for long or complex prompts
-7. **Modular Workflows**: Break complex workflows into smaller, reusable components using workflow references
+9. **Modular Workflows**: Break complex workflows into smaller, reusable components using workflow references
+10. **LLM Routing**: Use `next_options` in prompt states for intelligent, context-aware state transitions

 ## Next Steps